database-guidesby May 24, 202616 min read3,029 words

 Cons:

-QueryDeck is a strong fit if you work across PostgreSQL, MySQL, SQLite, MongoDB, or Redis and want a fast, native app that includes AI and visualization tools without a subscription.
+QueryDeck is a strong fit if you work across PostgreSQL, MySQL, SQLite, MongoDB, or Redis and want a database client that understands your application code, not just your tables.
 See full pricing details.

 2. TablePlus